G-EDM/SERVO42C-ESP32WROOM32-UART-Library/README.md

 # SERVO42C-ESP32WROOM32-UART-Library
 A small library to control the makerbase servo42c via UART from an AZdelivery ESP32 Wroom32 NodeMCU.
 Written in cpp for vstudio with platform.io.
 For other ESP32 boards the platform.ini file needs to be changed to fit the board.

+</br></br>
+# Warning
+This library does not support the v1.0 version and is written for the v1.1 version of the 42C board.
+It looks like all the raw driver PCBs that are sold without stepper motor are the v1.0 version while the ones with stepper motor are more likely to be the v1.1.

+</br></br>
 # Notes
 This library uses UART2 mapped to GPIO16 as RX and GPIO0 as TX.
 Using UART1 on this board does not work without issues.